Lina Khan

-Lina M. Khan (born March 3, 1989) is a British-born American legal scholar serving as chairwoman of the Federal Trade Commission since 2021.
-While a student at Yale Law School, she became known for her work in antitrust and competition law in the United States after publishing the influential essay "Amazon's Antitrust Paradox".
-She was nominated by President Joe Biden to the Commission in March 2021, and has served since June 2021 following her confirmation.
-She is also an associate professor of law at Columbia Law School.
+Lina Maliha Khan (born March 3, 1989) is a British and American legal scholar who was the chair of the Federal Trade Commission (FTC) from 2021 to 2025.
+She is also an associate professor at Columbia Law School.

+While a student at Yale Law School, she became known for her work in antitrust and competition law after publishing the essay "Amazon's Antitrust Paradox" in 2017.
+President Joe Biden nominated her to the FTC in March 2021, and after her confirmation she became the youngest FTC chair ever that June.
+Following the 2025 New York City mayoral election, Khan was named co-chair of Zohran Mamdani's mayoral transitional team.

 Early life and education

-Khan was born on March 3, 1989, in London, England, to a British family of Pakistani origin.
-Khan grew up in Golders Green in the London Borough of Barnet.
-Her parents, a management consultant and an employee of Thomson Reuters, respectively, moved to the United States when she was 11 years old.
-The family settled in Mamaroneck, New York, where she and her brother attended public school.
-Khan said that her parents experienced racism and xenophobia in the aftermath of the September 11 attacks.
+Khan was born on March 3, 1989, in London, to Pakistani immigrant parents.
+She grew up in Golders Green in the London Borough of Barnet.
+Her parents, a management consultant and an employee of Thomson Reuters, moved to the United States when she was 11 years old.
+The family settled in Mamaroneck, New York, where she and her two siblings attended public school.

 At Mamaroneck High School, Khan was involved in the student newspaper.
-After high school, Khan studied political science at Williams College in Massachusetts.
-She also attended the University of Oxford as an undergraduate visiting student at Exeter College.
-Khan served as editor of the Williams College student newspaper and wrote her senior thesis on Hannah Arendt.
+After high school, she studied political science at Williams College in Massachusetts.
+She spent her junior year studying at Exeter College, Oxford through the Williams-Exeter Programme at Oxford.
+She was the editor of the Williams College student newspaper and wrote her senior thesis on Hannah Arendt.
 She graduated in 2010 with a Bachelor of Arts.

 Advocacy and academic career

 From 2010 to 2014, Khan worked at the New America Foundation, where she engaged in anti-monopoly research and writing for Barry Lynn at the Open Markets Program.
 Lynn was looking for a researcher without a background in economics, and he began critiquing market consolidation with Khan's help.

 As a result of her work at the Open Markets Institute, Khan was offered a reporting position at The Wall Street Journal, where she would have covered commodities.
-During the same period, Khan was offered admission into Yale Law School.
-Describing it as "a real 'choose the path' moment", Khan ultimately chose to enroll at Yale.

-Khan served as a submissions editor for the Yale Journal on Regulation.
-She went on to graduate from Yale in 2017 with a Juris Doctor degree.
+During the same period, she was offered admission into Yale Law School.
+Describing it as "a real 'choose the path' moment", she ultimately chose to enroll at Yale.
+She was a submissions editor for the Yale Journal on Regulation.
+She graduated from Yale in 2017 with a Juris Doctor degree.